 What rehabilitation did you do with your injuries and what are you doing now to prevent recurrence?
 Why is this so vitally important?

 I did a lot of rehab initially, both at home and in the gym.
 I focused mainly on strengthening, improving mobility and stability through the shoulder.
 This generally included scapula stabilisation and rotator cuff exercises, closed chain exercises, plyometrics and pilates on the odd occasion.
 I also continued with my regular gym work where possible.
 I did have some set backs though, as I loved to overdo it.
 Yes, we even fall into the same trap over over loading things from time to time.

 I’m still regularly strengthening my shoulder a few times a week.
 It’s really important in helping prevent injury re-occurrence and them flare-ups that can happen unfortunately!
 And the important thing to me also is making sure the shoulder feels strong and stable as it gives me confidence when I’m playing sport or training.

-What you have enjoyed about your brief time thus far at Sports & Spinal Albury?
+Matt, what you have enjoyed about your brief time thus far at Sports & Spinal Albury Wodonga?

 It is just the great team here.
 Everyone is super nice and always happy.
 And I can’t not mention the new clinic.
 It’s a great setup!

 What do you enjoy doing in your spare time?

 Usually I’m playing sport on Saturdays and trying my hand at golf on the odd Sunday.
 I also enjoy getting in the gym or going for a run.
 In the summer months I love fishing and camping or just sitting back and enjoying a few beers with friends.

 Favourite sport and/or sporting team?